1242035/spree/guides/src/content/developer/source/about.md

 ***

-It is highly recommended that you **familiarize yourself with Ruby on Rails before diving into Spree**.
-You will find it much easier to follow what's going on with a Spree application if you understand basic Ruby syntax.
+It is highly recommended that you **familiarize yourself with Ruby on Rails before diving into Viauco**.
+You will find it much easier to follow what's going on with a Viauco application if you understand basic Ruby syntax.

 There are many excellent online resources for learning Ruby on Rails,